How to Reduce Estate Taxes with Life Insurance

-If your estate is worth more than the IRS’s Federal Estate Tax Exemption for that year, your heirs will owe taxes on your estate when you pass away.
-If you want your heirs to be able to keep all of the assets you’ve worked so hard for, they will need an influx of cash to pay the estate taxes due on your property when you pass away.
+If your estate is worth more than the IRS’s federal estate tax exemption, your heirs will owe estate taxes on assets you leave behind.
+If you want your loved one's to keep all of the assets you intend to leave them, they'll probably need an influx of cash to the pay taxes on your property when you pass away.

 “How do I avoid having my heirs owing estate taxes on the death proceeds of my life insurance policy?”

-Leaving financial products such as life insurance policies or annuities to your estate or an immediate family member increases your estate’s overall value which can leave your heirs with an unexpected tax liability when you pass away.
-In addition, if you name your estate as your beneficiary, you take away the contractual advantage of naming a real person or a trust, which then subjects your life insurance proceeds to the timely and costly probate process.
+Leaving assets such as life insurance policies or annuities to your estate or family members can increase your estate’s value, leaving your heirs with an unexpected tax liability.
+If you listing your estate as the beneficiary, you'll lose the contractual advantage of naming a real person or a trust, and subject your life insurance proceeds to the timely and costly probate process.

 According to Section 2042 of the Internal Revenue Service Tax code states that the proceeds of your life insurance policy will be added to the gross value of your estate if the proceeds are paid to your estate whether it’s directly or indirectly, or if you possessed any incidents of ownership of the policy at the time of your death.